MateDawid/Budgetory_Backend/backend/wiki/PROJECT_STRUCTURE.md

 ### Features:
 - ✔️ Creating new ExpenseCategory by Budget member
 - ✔️ Create predefined ExpenseCategory objects on Budget creation

-## ✔️ Entity
-Representation of seller or payer, that is a source or goal of Income/Expense.
-### Fields:
-- ✔️ budget [Budget] - Budget in which Entity will be available [optional]
-- ✔️ name [str] - Name of Entity
-- ✔️ description [str] - Description of Entity [optional]
-- ✔️ deposit [Deposit] - Deposit object represented by Entity in Incomes/Expenses [optional]

-### Features:
-- ✔️ Creating, removing and updating Entity by Budget owner or member.
-- ✔️ Creating new Entity with `deposit` field on Deposit creation.

 ##  ✔️ ExpensePrediction
 Amount expected to spend in selected BudgetingPeriod for selected ExpenseCategory.